 The Global Hotspot from Somewear was released a couple of years ago in the first of several spurts of innovation in this sector.
-We liked it at first, and we continue to test it thoroughly.
+We liked it at first, and we continue to test it for longevity.
 We are happy to report that it truly complements the options on the market.
 We've had some hardware issues, but their customer service has been responsive and effective.
 Most notably, this brings two-way wilderness messaging to a new level of affordability.
 Because it's hard to compare subscription plans, the savings aren't immediately obvious.
-When you ponder how these devices will be used, the Somewear Global Hotspot is at least a little less expensive than any other two-way texting device.
-It therefore earns our Best Buy award.
-The Ocean Signal rescueME PLB1 still takes a Best Buy award for rock bottom emergency messaging affordability, but the Somewear Hotspot is the affordable option that includes messaging.
+When you ponder how these devices will be used, the Hotspot is at least a little less expensive than any other two-way texting device.
+That said, some usage patterns are slightly more affordable with a different product.
+The best resource to compare subscription plans is the chart we include in our main review article.

 Somewear configures the Global Hotspot for SOS functionality with an on-device button, the Iridium network, GPS location data, and a third-party monitoring and dispatch service.
 In our testing, thankfully, we did not activate the SOS service of the Hotspot or any of the tested devices.
 All of our reviews of these attributes are based on a thorough understanding of how they work and on extrapolation from the non-emergency messaging attributes, with no "real world" usage of the actual emergency functionality.
 We also consulted with SAR teams across the USA.
 In short, we can confidently recommend the SOS functionality of the Global Hotspot.
 No SOS function is fool-proof, but the Somewear Global Hotspot is as good as anything available in the private sector.

 The governmental, global "COSPAS/SARSAT" network of satellites and associated dispatch service is the best option.
 Of the systems available, this one has the most robust set of data supporting its functionality.
 There are three other networks available and in common use.
 These are geostationary distant satellites, Iridium, and Globalstar.
-At this point in time, all services that employ one of the non-COSPAS/SARSAT communication networks route SOS messages through GEOS global dispatch and monitoring service.
-GEOS is a for-profit entity that provides emergency dispatch services in a variety of contexts.
+At this point in time, all services that employ one of the non-COSPAS/SARSAT communication networks route SOS messages through GEOS incorporated's global dispatch and monitoring service.
+GEOS is one of a few for-profit entities that provides emergency dispatch services in a variety of contexts.
 Their track record is long, and their performance is sound.
 The Somewear Hotspot uses the GEOS emergency service.
 Given the long history and familiarity of GEOS it is the private sector dispatch service that we trust the most.

 The Global Hotspot allows two-way texting from remote areas via an app on your phone.
 Messages can be sent either to email addresses or to phone numbers as standard text messages.
 If the message recipient is registered with Somewear, even if that recipient is not using a Somewear device, messages go to and from their Somewear App or web interface.
-The Global Hotspot also has rudimentary tracking service.
-It sends out your location, automatically, every 30 minutes.
+The Global Hotspot also has a rudimentary tracking service.
+It can be configured to send out your location automatically on a set interval.

 The non-emergency messaging attributes of the Global Hotspot are not the most sophisticated, but they are better than nothing.
-By providing two-way, non-emergency messaging, the Global Hotspot exceeds the abilities of the Ocean signal rescueME PLB1 and the SPOT Gen3.
-The Hotspot and the SPOT X are fairly close contenders, in terms of non-emergency messaging.
-They both offer two-way messaging and only one method of viewing and composing texts.
-With the SPOT X, you send messages from the device itself.
-With the Global Hotspot, you send and receive messages via a smartphone app.
+By providing two-way, non-emergency messaging, the Global Hotspot exceeds the abilities of many others.
+With the Hotspot, you send and receive messages via a smartphone app.
 Others can send and receive messages only through the device itself.
 Some allow both.
-We prefer having both methods on one device, but the budget price of the Global Hotspot has us overlooking this limitation as we grant our Best Buy award.
+We prefer having both methods on one device, but the budget price of the Global Hotspot has us overlooking this limitation as we grant our awards.

 The Global Hotspot uses the Iridium low earth orbit satellite network.
-This network is the best option available for two-way communication and world-wide coverage.
+This network is the best option available for two-way communication and worldwide coverage.
 That said, all satellite communications are vulnerable to temporary outages and issues with overhead obstructions, the Global Hotspot included.

 Ease of Use

 The Global Hotspot is very easy to use.
 Essentially all of its functions are accessible via an intuitive and simple mobile phone app interface.
 This simplicity is valuable but limiting.
-In certain situations, we wanted the option to send a message from the device itself.
-Otherwise, we found the Global Hotspot quite easy to use.
+In certain situations, we wanted the option to send and view custom messages from the device itself.
+Otherwise, we find the Hotspot quite easy to use.

 Portability is simply a function of size and weight.
 The Global Hotspot is on the small and light end for a two-way messenger.
-It weighs 4.1 oz and has a is 3.6 inches long.
+It weighs 4.1 ounces and is 3.6 inches long.

 Assessing the relative value of personal locator beacons and satellite messengers is a bear of a task.
-We've poured hours of work into a comprehensive and up-to-date chart that collates hardware and subscription options.
-When we crunch the numbers, the Global Hotspot is the best value option if you want two-way text messaging in the wild.
+We've poured hours of work into a comprehensive and usually up-to-date chart that collates hardware and subscription options.
+When we crunch the numbers, the Global Hotspot is the best value option if you want two-way text messaging, around the world, in the wild.
 You can get something less expensive if you forego coverage outside the US, and you can save even more by foregoing all but emergency messaging.

 — Jediah Porter